Scitator/rl-course-experiments/README.md

 ##### ...or play a game

-Yes, you here it right.
 We have a lot of RL algorithms, and even more gym environments to test them.
 So, play a game, save
 * agent parameters (so anyone can reproduce)
 * agent itself (`model.ckpt*`)